 - It ships as a single executable file.

-The sample project for this tutorial will be an API built with Oak.
+The sample project for this tutorial is an API built with Oak.
 This API has one endpoint which returns a list of quiz questions.
 A test case will be written for the endpoint using SuperOak.

 Prerequisites